Published or Revised May 28, 2014

-Assistant softball coach Angel Castro starts her first year at PJC after serving as a softball graduate assistant and physical education professor at Eastern New Mexico University in Portales, N.M.
+Softball coach Angel Castro starts her first year in the role and her second year at PJC, after serving as a softball graduate assistant and physical education professor at Eastern New Mexico University in Portales, N.M.
 There she handled recruiting, practice and game planning, managed athletic conditioning and academic progress of the softball team.
 She plans to finish her Master’s degree in physical education from ENMU next year.

 Castro played softball for and got her bachelor’s degree at the University of Texas of the Permian Basin.
 There she was a .360 hitter with 13 career homeruns and 64 RBIs, as well as achieving four semesters on the President’s List and three on the Dean’s List.